Cloudxtreme/training_material/modules/101_IntroToRiak/2_0/101_IntroToRiak_TeachingNotes.md

 ###distributed storage location

-+ in any system, one node can always fail
++ configurable level of redundancy to support node failures
 + in Riak, data is stored in clusters of nodes
 + each node sits on its own computer (or virtual machine)